 Running Cypress Tests with GitHub Actions in Parallel

-Here’s a quick explanation and example of how you can run multiple Cypress tests in parallel using GitHub Action’s matrix
+Here’s a quick explanation and example of how you can run multiple Cypress tests in parallel using GitHub Action’s matrix feature and without the need to use Cypress Cloud.

 If you want to see a real-world application using this pattern, you can checkout my gatsby-themes repository.